 We can dissect the term readability into read + ability, which translates into the ability to read.
 Readability has nothing to do with either legibility or literacy.
 In fact, readability is more of a judgmental exercise for the targeted audience.
 George Klare (1963) defines readability as the ease of understanding or comprehension due to the style of writing.
-We can consider readability as a measure of the accessibility of a text or the associated page layout, indicating how effectively it will reach
+We can consider readability as a measure of the accessibility of a text or the associated page layout, indicating how effectively it will reach the target audience.

 We can assess readability through readability tests by applying readability formulas.
 Readability formulas are mathematical in nature; its primary aim is to measure the grade level a person must have to read and comprehend a text.
 Writers consider readability formulas as simple ways to judge read-ability, i.e., the level of difficulty of a text.

-the number of letters or syllables per word.
+Readability formulas work by measuring certain features of a text based on mathematical calculations.
+We base these readability measures on a handful of factors, like the number of words in a sentence, as well as the number of letters or syllables per word.
 Most readability formulas are based on one semantic factor, i.e., the difficulty of words, and one syntactic factor, i.e., the difficulty of sentences.
 We dont need to calculate other factors, as they tend to make the formulas more complex and achieve little in return.

 Another startling fact about these formulas is that you dont need readers to read out (or try to read out) the text.
 However, readability formulas dont always work with 100% accuracy.
-Importance of Readability Formulas

 It requires a great deal of effort to come up with some kind of text.
 This text may be unique in its contents, yet it fails to serve its purpose of making the reader understand and use it.
 The problem many writers face is how to assess the readability of their text.
 Readability formulas offer the solution.
 By applying these scientific and mathematical principles, the readability formulas aim to present an objective analysis about the readability of a particular text.
-Commonly used Readability Formulas

-1920 and, over the years, they have spent a lot of time devising the most accurate and scientific formulas to assess readability.
-Some of the popular and commonly used formulas include: 1.
+Researchers and writers have been using readability formulas since 1920 and, over the years, they have spent a lot of time devising the most accurate and scientific formulas to assess readability.
+Some of the popular and commonly used formulas include:

-Rudolph Fleschs Reading Ease Formula; 2.
+1. Rudolph Fleschs Reading Ease Formula;

-Fleschs Grade Level;
+2. Fleschs Grade Level;

-J. Peter Kinkaids Flesch-Kinkaid Index; 4.
+3. J. Peter Kinkaids Flesch-Kinkaid Index;

-Robert Gunnings Fog Index;
+4. Robert Gunnings Fog Index;

-The SMOG Readability Formula;
+5. The SMOG Readability Formula;

-Frys Readability Graph;
+6. Frys Readability Graph;

-New Dale-Chall formula;
+7. New Dale-Chall formula;

-Powers-Sumner-Kear Readability Formula;
+8. Powers-Sumner-Kear Readability Formula;

-readability formula; and
+9. FORCAST readability formula; and

-Spache readability formula.
+10. Spache readability formula.